Joe Sloan: Playing career

 After graduating high school Sloan followed in his father's footsteps attending his dad's alma mater, East Carolina, where he majored in finance.
 As a freshman he earned a roster position on the East Carolina Pirates football team after walk-on tryouts and was redshirted in 2005.
 In 2006 he was a member of the Pirate's football team but did not experience any game day action.

 In 2007 he played in all 13 games as a reserve quarterback and as the special teams unit's top holder.
 He played a critical role on holds in two time-expiring, game-winning field goals.
-He also took snaps as a quarterback during ECU's 41-6 Conference USA win over UAB at Dowdy-Ficklen Stadium, where he completed his only pass attempt for five yards.
+He also took snaps as a quarterback during ECU's 41-6 Conference USA win over UAB at Dowdy-Ficklen Stadium, where he completed his only pass attempt for five yards to Ralph Burkey.

 In 2008 he played in all 14 games as the Pirate's top holder for the second consecutive season.
 He successfully placed the ball for a pair of overtime game-winning field goals against UCF and Marshall, and a deciding 34-yard three-pointer at Tulsa with 1:43 to play that earned the Pirates a Conference USA title.

 Coaching career

 Sloan got his first coaching job at South Florida where he was hired as an offensive quality control coach before becoming a graduate assistant for South Florida for one season.
 In 2013, Sloan was hired by Louisiana Tech to coach the team's receivers.
 In 2014, Sloan was promoted to also be the team's recruiting coordinator.
 In 2015, Louisiana Tech promoted Sloan to be their assistant head coach.
 In 2020, Sloan was promoted by Louisiana Tech to be the team's offensive coordinator and quarterbacks coach.
 After two seasons as the Bulldogs offensive coordinator, Sloan was hired by LSU to coach the team's quarterbacks.
 On January 23, 2024, Sloan was promoted to be LSU's offensive coordinator.
-He is also responsible for LSU rushing for 60 yards against Ole Miss who boasted being the 15th worst run defense in FBS prior to the game.

 On October 27, 2025, Sloan was dismissed as LSU's offensive coordinator.

+On December 4, 2025, Sloan was hired as the offensive coordinator for the Kentucky Wildcats.